makerdao/ex_testchain/README.md

 After this `geth` should be available in your system.

 ### Ganache
+**Note that you have to use Node.js less than 12** Ganache wouldn't work with node.js 12 !

 ExTestchain uses local ganache-cli installation.

 And `ganache-cli` added as git module to the project and you have to check it out.